Daniel-KM/Omeka-S-module-ContactUs/README.md

 The module is compatible with module [Selection], that allows to store a list of resources.

-A block allows to display a form to subscribe to a newsletter too.
+A block allows to display a form to subscribe or unsubscribe to a newsletter too.
+The newsletter is not managed inside Omeka.

 Installation